-Under the RenovAR tender program, power purchase agreements have already been awarded to more than 4 GW.
-Scatec Solar entered the market in 2017 and is currently constructing a 117 MW solar power plant in partnership with Equinor that will be owned 50% by Scatec Solar and 50% by Equinor..
+Scatec entered the market in 2017 and is currently operating a 117 MW solar power plant in partnership with Equinor, owned 50% by Scatec Solar and 50% by Equinor.

 The Egyptian Government launched a solar Feed-in-Tariff programme in 2015 with a goal of generating 20% of energy from renewable sources by 2022.
-With 1.8 GW and covering 36 km², the Benban site near Aswan is in 2019 the world’s largest one-site solar project.
-Scatec entered the market in 2015 and with 390 MW in operation, the company is the largest solar developer in Egypt.
+With a planned capacity of 1.8 GW and covering 36 km², the Benban site near Aswan was in 2019 the world’s largest one-site solar project.
+Scatec entered the market in 2015 and with 380 MW in operation, the company is the largest solar developer in Egypt.

 The Government of Pakistan has set in motion a plan to increase the share of renewable energy into its electric power mix to 30% by 2030.
 The 150 MW project portfolio in Sindh was awarded a “costs plus tariff” by the National Electric Power Regulatory Authority (NEPRA) in 2020.

 The Rwandan energy market is small but developing rapidly.
 The country aims for 100% electricity access and another 200 MW procured by 2030.
 Scatec built the first large scale solar power plant in the country in 2014.